dubpixel/dpx-Cadet_panels/README.md

 **//STATUS as of 8.4.21://**

+- any place PJ302M is used I have used MJ-3536N as that is only part in stock i had to check spacing.
+- the diameter of the CUI part (MJ) is larger, and thusly the PJ302M fits with room to spare..maybe too much room (slop) but i only have 1 PJ to test with versus 12 MJ.

 **CADET II  - RGB Encoder** :// looks very close -  if not 100% - did not have the lowermounting hardwarwe to confirm that it is in the right spot

-**CADET IV - RAMPS** :// fits, looks good.
-I dont know why when i assembled before i didnt feel it was right.
+**CADET IV - RAMPS** :// (revised) fits, looks good.
+I dont know why when i assembled before i didnt feel it was right. #needscoffee

 **CADET V - SCALER** :// fits, looks good. might be an issue with the gerber in the silkscreen but also may be MFG.